Diego-Alonso-05/Post_Office/README.md

 Staff user: staffuser / password123
 Manager user: manageruser / password123

+# TO FINISH:
+    1. Admin panels should import/export data to json/csv
+    2. Fix invoice:
+        "lines" on pgsql
+        Trigger to calcutate total of invoice costs and stored it in an additional field
+    4. TP13

 ### Updated DB:
 - Now runs fully on **PostgreSQL** for all operational data while keeping **MongoDB only for notifications**.